emdeh/emdeh.github.io/_posts/2023-11-27-update-to-essential-eight.md

 ## Introduction

-As mentioend in <a href="https://emdeh.com/news/announcement_7/"> this news item</a>,the updates draw upon various sources, including cyber threat intelligence, feedback from government and industry sectors globally, insights from penetration tests, Essential Eight assessments, uplift activities, and responses to ASD's annual cyber survey.
+As mentioend in <a href="https://emdeh.com/news/announcement_7"> this news item</a>, the updates draw upon various sources, including cyber threat intelligence, feedback from government and industry sectors globally, insights from penetration tests, Essential Eight assessments, uplift activities, and responses to ASD's annual cyber survey.

 Key areas of focus in the latest update include: